 Visual Basic changed all that.
 It came out in 1991.
 It seems that Microsoft had originally thought of it as a hobbyist language — even if a far more cool one than those that had come before.
 At first, it was used as something of a semi-professional tool by people in small businesses who needed specialized software.
 By 1996, Microsoft released VBScript, which allowed people to automate things like Office applications — a great improvement over traditional macro languages.
 And then things really changed.

 Visual Basic .NET

 In 2001, Microsoft released Visual Basic .NET.
 It is one of two languages (the other being Visual C#) that have been built specifically to work with the .NET Framework.
-It is basically a class library that makes creating Windows based applications much more easy than they would normally be.
+It is basically a class library that makes creating Windows-based applications much easier than they would normally be.

 To be honest, Visual Basic doesn't look much like the original BASIC language.
 Over the last two decades, there has been a strong tendency for all languages to start to look alike.
 But Visual Basic does maintain a very straightforward syntax that is easy to write and to understand.
 Here's an example from the Microsoft Developer Network (note that anything following an apostrophe is a comment):

 ' Allow easy reference to the System namespace classes.

 ' This module houses the application's entry point.

 ' Main is the application's entry point.

 Visual Basic Versions